q-nicholaslim/uwu/README.md

 - `maxHistoryCommands`: Number of recent commands to include (default: `10`) When enabled, `uwu` automatically detects and parses history from bash, zsh, and fish shells.

+##### Notes on history scanning performance

+- **Chunk size unit**: When scanning shell history files, `uwu` reads from the end of the file in fixed-size chunks of 64 KiB.
+This is not currently configurable but can be made if desired.

 ### 5. Add the `uwu` helper function to your `~/.zshrc`

 This function lets you type `uwu <description>` and get an editable command preloaded in your shell.